-The committee members have financial accounting expertise due to their training or experience.
-In addition, Mr. Benoît Habert, Ms. Marie-Yvonne Landel and Ms. Sandrine Flory are deemed to be financial experts within the meaning of Article L. 823-19 of the French Commercial Code.
-The expertise of the members of the Audit Committee comes
+The committee members have financial accounting expertise on account of their training or experience.
+In addition, Mr. Benoît Habert, Ms. Marie-Yvonne Landel, Ms. Carol Stuckley and Ms. Sandrine Flory are deemed to be financial experts within the meaning of Article L. 823-19 of the French Commercial Code.
+The expertise of the members of the Audit Committee comes from both their academic background and their professional experience, as reflected in their biographies (see Section 3.3.2 "List of corporate offices and positions held").